Oxford Studies in Ancient Philosophy

 3. Although OSAP does not impose a word limit on submissions, authors should bear in mind that appropriate economy in presentation is considerate to readers.
 Note that referees for OSAP volunteer their time to read manuscripts.

-Editor Rachana Kamtekar, Cornell University
+Editor - Rachana Kamtekar, Cornell University

-Image of OSAP volume LXII
+Image of OSAP volume LXIII

 Forthcoming Volume